sorabhsolanki/pastebin/README.md

 Entities
 --------
 url --> contains the url.
-One url can be mapped to multiple documents. {since user can upload multi infomation on same page and then requequest for url.}
+One url can be mapped to multiple documents. {since user can upload multi information on same page and then request for url.}
 document --> contains the document, it can be text/link/file/image, In case of file and image document store the actual directory location. document_tag --> contains the info which tag is mapped to which document. tag --> contains the tag information.